lsculv/license-picker/README.md

-# `license-picker` is simple command-line tool to generate a license file
+# `license-picker` is a simple command-line tool to generate a license file

 Supports all the licenses listed in the `licenses/` directory.
 Each supported license is included in the compiled binary itself, and defined in source-code,